miShelbyT/miShelbyT/README.md

 ---

 My name is Shelby Talbert.
-I'm a full stack software engineer, graduate of the Flatiron School -- and now a cohort lead via the Enterprise arm of the Flatiron School.
+I'm a full stack web developer and graduate of the Flatiron School -- now a cohort lead (instuctor) at the Flatiron School, in partnership with the State College of FL. 🥰

 I admit, I love the front-end work the most.
 I'm particularly obsessed with JavaScript && React and any/all tools that make an app look amazing.
 Also darn good at modeling and Rails as a b/e API, and working with external APIs in general.
 Visit my portfolio website [here](https://www.shelbytalbert.com/).

 ---